Moluag

 Saint Moluag (c.
 510 – 592; also known as Lua, Luan, Luanus, Lugaidh, Moloag, Molluog, Molua, Murlach, Malew) was a Scottish missionary, and a contemporary of Saint Columba, who evangelized the Picts of Scotland in the sixth century.
 Saint Moluag was the patron saint of Argyll as evidenced by a charter in 1544, from the Earl of Argyll, which states "in honour of God Omnipotent, the blessed Virgin, and Saint Moloc, our patron".
 The House of Lorne became the kings of Dalriada and eventually united with the Picts to become the kings of Scots.

 Name

 Saint Lughaidh, better known by his pet name of Moluag, was an Irish noble of the Dál nAraide (one of the main tribes of the Ulaid in what is now called Ulster).
 There are various Irish forms of the name, such as Lughaidh (or Lugaid), Luoc and Lua.
 Latinized they become Lugidus, Lugidius, Lugadius, Lugacius and Luanus.

 The name, as it has come down the centuries, Moluag or Moluoc, is made up of the honorific mo, plus the original name Lughaidh, pronounced Lua, plus the endearing suffix –oc.
-Other variants include Lugdach, Malew, Molonachus, Moloc and Molucus.